aashita1998/PanCardTampering/README.md

 This project helps in detecting the tampered id cards using computer vision, i.e in this project it is pan card.
 With the help of this project you can even develop a model that detects the tampered id cards either it maybe adhar card, credit card, any govt id cards.

-This project was classified into 10 steps:
+This project is classified into 10 steps:

 Step1: Get images from user.